 Choose a Business Phone System for Today and Tomorrow

-OpenPhone wins points for its shared lines, modern features, and affordable pricing.
-But the cracks show up quickly.
+OpenPhone is a good first step away from a personal cell number, but it’s not a final destination for a growing business.
 Reviews suggest it’s a simple phone system that’s good for small or mobile-first teams.
-However, enterprise-grade support and scalability seem to be missing.
+However, enterprise-grade support and scalability are missing.

 Currently, OpenPhone lacks advanced features such as auto-dialers and other functionalities, so it doesn’t scale to meet your team’s requirements as you grow.
 It’s best to opt for a solution that caters to today’s needs while also promising support for future requirements.